-Nuts.-For use in regulating appliances, nuts should be square, about No. 13 in diameter, and not less than $\frac{3}{32}$ of an inch in length in order to have a good hold and resist the necessary strain.
+Nuts.-For use in regulating appliances, nuts should be square, about No. 13 in diameter, and not less than $\frac{3}{3\cdot 2}$ of an inch in length in order to have a good hold and resist the necessary strain.
 When greater strain than ordinary is to be withstood, they should be longer to prevent stripping of the thread.
-They should be made from heavy, square, threads on the inside of these nuts, it should be oiled, held in a suitable holder and fed carefully with an alternate forward and backward movement to avoid clogging and danger of breaking the highly tempered tool.
+They should be made from heavy, square,

-German silver tubing, by sawing it into sections, grasping these in the pin-vise (b)and then drilling and tapping them.
+German silver tubing, by sawing it into sections, grasping these in the pin-vise (b) and then drilling and tapping them.